mdarifuzzaman/CurrencyToWordConverterApp/README.md

 # How to run the solution

-Web API:
+## Web API:

-Step 1: Right click and solution and click "Restore nuget packages".
+Step 1: Open solution (CurrencyConverterApp.sln) using visual studio 2017 and Right click and solution and click "Restore nuget packages".
-Step 2: Double click the solution and hit F5 (Or right click the CurrencyConverterService project and debug -> start new instance)
-You should see a brower with a UI says that "Currency to word converter service is running".
+Step 2: Hit F5 (Or right click the CurrencyConverterService project and debug -> start new instance) You should see a brower with a UI says that "Currency to word converter service is running".
 (Note, for any problem, please install dontnetcore runtime.
 By default vs 2017 supports dotnetcore though)

-Client:
+## Client:

 Step1: Need to setup the environment for angular 4.
 Please install node from (https://nodejs.org/en/download/)
 Step2: After installing node, open your command prompt and run "npm install -g @angular/cli" That is enough to start with our angular client.
 Please see "https://angular.io/guide/quickstart" for any further details